 Lt.
 Col. John H. Dale Sr. Distinguished Lecture Series in International Security and Global Policy

-Lieutenant Colonel John H. Dale was a career member of the military who served in World War II, the Korean Conflict, and the Vietnam War and was awarded the Bronze Star.
+Lieutenant Colonel John H. Dale, Sr. was a career member of the military who served in World War II and the Korean Conflict, and was awarded the Bronze Star.
 He graduated with his Masters of Science from Southern Miss, later served as Professor of Military Studies for the University’s Reserve Officer Training Corps (ROTC) program, and also served as a faculty member in the Science Education department.
 The lecture series which honors him allows the Center for the Study of War and Society to host a significant speaker in the field of International Security every other year.

 The lecture series is made possible through a generous donation by Southern Miss alumna, Dr. Beverly Dale, in honor of her late father.